TheSwedishMaker/SubCounter/README.md

 This is basically a bad idea to start with.
 But I made it anyways.
-It's a raspberry powered counter and a clock.
+It's a raspberry powered Youtube Subscriber counter and a clock.

 Parts List: